 - Religious organizations activities

 - Political activities

 - Labour union activities

-The budget will run from the 1 April to the 31st of March each year.
+The budget runs from the 1 April to the 31st of March, each financial year.

 For more information contact: